patchstack/academy/src/content/docs/wordpress/Securing Code/broken-access-control.md

 }
 ```

-Another example of case is where the developer when to check if the current user has a capability or permission to edit a specific post object.
-The example implementation for such case:
+Below you'll find another example where the developer checks if the current user has the capability or permission to edit a specific post object:

 ```php
 add_action("wp_ajax_update_post_data", "update_post_data_4");